matrix-org/synapse/UPGRADE.rst

 ====================

-This version includes a database update which is run as part of the upgrade, and which may take a couple of minutes in the case of a large server).
+This version includes a database update which is run as part of the upgrade, and which may take a couple of minutes in the case of a large server.
 Synapse will not respond to HTTP requests while this update is taking place.

 Upgrading to v1.13.0